One Rep Max (1RM) Calculator

 A one-rep max (1RM) is the maximum amount of weight you can lift for a single repetition of a given exercise with proper form.
 It is widely considered the gold standard for measuring absolute strength in weight training and powerlifting.

 Rather than attempting a true 1RM in the gym, which carries a higher risk of injury, lifters commonly use submaximal loads and rep counts to estimate their 1RM mathematically.
 This approach is safer and can be just as accurate for programming purposes.
+Our 1RM prediction calculator uses seven validated formulas to give you the most reliable estimate possible.

 How to Use This Calculator